 Note that the shower is open only during specific hours and I think it only had cold water, brr!

-Note: If you want to stay in the campsite, I strongly advise you to arrive as early as possible, first of all because the sun is strong and it will be unbearably hot, and secondly, chances are, by 3 pm, there will be no free spots available for you.
+Note: If you want to stay at the campsite, I strongly advise you to arrive as early as possible, first of all, because the sun is strong and it will be unbearably hot, and secondly, chances are, by 3 pm, there will be no free spots available for you.

 Where to stay: Camping sites where you can stay: Arrecifes and Cabo San Juan (take a look at the map above).
 I stayed in Arrecifes and I quite liked it, but I have heard that San Juan is nice too, just that it’s a bit more crowded.